hackclub/winter/DanielQeli&mjao1.md

 Me and my friend Michael would love to build a custom ebike.
 I've had this project in mind for a while but have never had the money to do it.
 I have the goal of designing/building it as an easy add-on to almost any standard bike.
 It will have regenerative braking, an emergency kill switch, variable throttle assist, and a battery life adequate to go to school and back ~ at least 15 miles.
 On top of this, the throttle settings can be changed on the esc using the desc-tool Android app.

-This project is inspired by Tom Stanton's designs - https://youtube.com/playlist?list=PLj3Bh6Krv9CWdRwVFwF1xS_-IQH9GBHyo
+This project is inspired by [Tom Stanton's designs](https://youtube.com/playlist?list=PLj3Bh6Krv9CWdRwVFwF1xS_-IQH9GBHyo)

 ## Plan